 Ted Bundy’s infamous rampage against at least 30 women and children in the 1970s has been analyzed for decades.
-With a renewed interest, largely sparked by the The Ted Bundy Tapes documentary series on Netflix and an upcoming comedy starring Zac Efron as the renowned sociopath, comes a renewed opportunity to focus on those forgotten in the frantic obsession with the man himself: namely Ted Bundy’s daughter, Rose Bundy, who was conceived on death row.
+With a renewed interest, largely sparked by the The Ted Bundy Tapes documentary series on Netflix and a thriller starring Zac Efron as the renowned sociopath, comes a renewed opportunity to focus on those forgotten in the frantic obsession with the man himself: namely Ted Bundy’s daughter, Rose Bundy, who was conceived on death row.

 It is still not entirely clear just how many people Ted Bundy killed.
 Some speculate that number has reached triple digits, regardless, the man who killed several children eventually had a daughter of his own.

 Ted Bundy and his wife Carole Ann Boone had an interesting relationship.
 They met as colleagues at the Department of Emergency Services in Olympia, Washington in 1974.
 According to Hugh Aynesworth and Stephen G. Michaud’s The Only Living Witness, Carole was drawn to him immediately, and though Bundy expressed an interest in dating her, the relationship remained strictly platonic at first.

 Boone attended Bundy’s 1980 Orlando trial for the killing of Chi Omega sorority girls Margaret Bowman and Lisa Levy, where the serial killer acted as his own defense attorney.
 Bundy even called Boone to the stand as a character witness.
 The soon-to-be mother of Rose Bundy had even recently moved to Gainesville to be nearer Ted, about 40 miles from the prison.